Leo Duru

-Leonard Chibueze Duru (born January 12, 2005) is a professional soccer player who plays as a right-back for Major League Soccer side San Diego FC, on loan from club Blackburn Rovers.
+Leonard Chibueze Duru (born January 12, 2005) is a professional soccer player who plays as a right-back for Carlisle United.
 Born in England, he represents the United States at youth level.

 Club career

 Duru was part of the academy at Manchester United before joining Blackburn Rovers as a U10.
 On July 7, 2021, he signed a scholarship contract with Blackburn and was promoted to their U23s.
 He signed his first professional contract with the club for one year on May 25, 2023.
 On May 13, 2024, he extended his contract again until 2026 with an option for another year.
 He made his senior and professional debut with Blackburn in a 6–1 EFL Cup win over Stockport County on August 13, 2024.

 On January 9, 2025, Duru joined League Two side Barrow on loan for the remainder of the season.

-On August 20, 2025, Duru joined MLS side San Diego on loan.
-The loan deal was reported as running until December with an option to extend until June 2026.
+On August 20, 2025, Duru joined Major League Soccer side San Diego on loan with an option for a permanent transfer, running until December with an option to extend until June 2026.
+On 31 December 2025, the club announced that Duru's loan had been extended until the end of June.

+On 6 March 2026, San Diego announced that the clubs had mutually agreed to terminate Duru's loan deal.
+Duru made two appearances for the club during the 2025 MLS regular season.

+The following day, on 7 March 2026, Blackburn Rovers announced that Duru had joined Birmingham Legion of the USL Championship on loan until June 2026, the end of the 2025–26 English football season.

+On 19 May, it was announced by Blackburn Rovers that Duru would be departing following the conclusion of his contract.

+On 25 July 2026, Duru joined Carlisle United.